This classy yet easy Carrot Cake Cheesecake combines both moist carrot cake and creamy cheesecake into one irresistible Easter dessert.

 - Preheat the oven to 350F.
 Have a 9 inch springform pan ready.

 - In a large bowl, beat together the egg, sugar, and oil.
-Starting with the flour mixture, alternate between adding the flour and buttermilk, starting and ending with the flour.
+Starting with the flour mixture, alternate between adding the flour and buttermilk, starting and ending with the flour (do not overbeat).
 Beat in the vanilla then beat in the carrots, pineapple, coconut, walnuts, and raisins.
 Pour into the pan and set aside.

-- In a large bowl, beat together the cream cheese and sugar until smooth.
+- In a large bowl, beat together the cream cheese and sugar until smooth, about 2-3 minutes.
 Add the eggs, one at a time, and beat until fluffy and smooth.
 Beat in the pineapple juice and vanilla.

 - Drop spoonfuls of filling on top of the cake layer in an even circle in the middle (the filling will sink, so it will be difficult to spread around).
 Bake 35-40 minutes or until the middle is firm when touched (the middle may still wiggle slightly when the pan is shaken).
 Let cool completely.